seclerp/OxyEngine/README.md

 This section will show you how to install OxyEngine into your .NET Core 2.0 App.

 ### From NuGet
-For now, we will not provide any NuGet packagaes, because we do not have any releases yet.
+For now, we will not provide any NuGet packages, because we do not have any releases yet.

 ### From project sources
-To install stable version of OxyEngine into your :
+To install stable version of OxyEngine into your .NET Core App:
 * Сlone this repository:
  `git clone https://github.com/OxyTeam/OxyEngine.git`
-  use **master** branch for only stable and production-ready code.
+  Use **master** branch for only stable and production-ready code.
   You also can use **default** branch, but it may not build or will work not properly.
-* Build **Oxy.Framework.TestPlayer** project (that command will build all needed modules) with `dotnet build` and reference compiled dll's (Oxy.Framework assemblies) to your .NET Core App project.
+* Build **Oxy.Framework.TestPlayer** project (that command will build all needed modules) with `dotnet build` and reference compiled dll's (Oxy.Framework.* assemblies) to your .NET Core App project.
   **OR**
   you can reference Oxy.Framework.* projects directly without using compiled dll's